esperanca/personal_website/src/posts/weeknote-039.md

 ### First 90 days

 When I joined my current job I bought this book "The First 90 days".
 It was heplful to plan my activities during the probation, and a lesson in finding the balance of learning new things and reusing existing knowledge.
-I feel more connected now with the world of luxury and fashion, and I understand more how meaningful self-expression in clothing and style is for people's lives.
-I know a lot more about the company culture and our design team context and achievements.
+I feel more connected with the world of luxury and fashion, and I understand how self-expression and style is important for people.
+I know a lot more about our design org context and achievements.

 The support I am getting from the team and the design leadership is excellent, and having this great chap called Justin to call boss is a privilege.
 So yes, I am happy and excited for the next quarter.

 ### Workshops, love and productive conflict

 When I joined, there was a process in place for strategic design work.
 It’s an innovative approach that intertwines research and sprint activities smoothly.
 My first mission at the company was to improve part of this process.
 It was not my first time working with custom sprints and complex programs related to innovation.

 But I was changing the process while planning the next initiative, which is not an ideal approach.
 In the end, it worked really well.

 During the planning activities, I was lucky to work with Deborah Nogueira, a long time friend and talented designer.
 She led an interesting piece on inspiration and competitive analysis.
 With the right cross-polination with research insights, everything was ready for the hard work to start.

 I had to join the incredible team of 5 designers in the sprint itself.
-It was our first pilot with a lot of changes, and a relatively new group.\
+It was our first pilot with a lot of changes, and a relatively new group.
-\

 I was in charge of the facilitation and planning, working with a Head of Design, a Principal and a Lead Researcher.
 Together we learned a lot about storytelling, async work, cadence and improvisation of ideation activities.

 In some moments I did a bit of hands-on work as well, which was something extraordinary for me.
 Design Operations work can be tedious sometimes.
 I frequently miss the simplicity and the joy of delivering design work.

 Two weeks ago we had a retrospective about this work.
 The feedback about facilitation, structure, and energy was very positive.
 Product leaders and the team were also pretty happy with the outcomes.
 Feedback from users was positive.

 Another good outcome of this work was to have time working more closely with Paddy, one of our Principals.
-I shared with him some facilitation tricks and we tested new tools and methods to improve collaboration and equal participation in workshops. \
+I shared with him some facilitation tricks and we tested new tools and methods to improve collaboration and equal participation in workshops.
-\

 Psychological safety, love, and a bit of productive conflict are core ingredients for quality design work.
 I am happy to say we delivered the work and changed the process significantly with great success.
 Now it's time to document, iterate and prepare for the next one.

 ### A lens a day #42 - slow change